amorriscode/anthonymorris.dev/data/second-brain/router.md

     - Such as power supplies
   - Monitor network traffic and report stats
   - Diagnose internal connectivity problems and trigger alarms
+- Act as a broadcast boundary
+  - Don't forward broadcast traffic

 ## Routing Table